learn-academy-2019-bravo/assessments-react-Lhosb/react.md

 #### 1. Here is a list of pros and cons to using the React library to build your application -- but some of them are false.
 Remove the false statements from the list:

-- React was created to be simple, so that even people with minimal code experience could use it and create Single Page Applications (SPAs) (MAYBE????)
 - React is a modern, efficient answer to complex UI applications

 - React is a flexible library that plays the role of V in an MVC framework